 And so again, I don’t see what the win is here, apart from a fleeting excitement at seeing the game – once you realise it’s basically all as we expected, the buzz doesn’t last long.
 Half-made, illegally obtained, and undermined by moral quandaries and legal complications is not how I wanted to first see GTA 6.
 Even and especially for fans of GTA, these leaks aren’t worth it – there are no winners here.

-If you want to know more about GTA 6, take a look at our comprehensive guide to the GTA 6 release date, facts, and speculation.
-You might also want to try some of the other best sandbox games or maybe some of the best action-adventure games, plenty to keep you busy until an official announcement from Rockstar.
+If you’re interested in GTA 6, you might also want to try some of the other best sandbox games or maybe some of the best action-adventure games, plenty to keep you busy until an official announcement from Rockstar.